 Marklund Day School uses a holistic approach to enhance physical, social, emotional, and intellectual growth.
 Teachers and therapists learn about students’ individual strengths through assessment, direct observation, and communication with families.

-• Provides a highly specialized education experience for students ages 3-21 with mild to severe disabilities, as well as students with behavioral and medical
+• Provides a highly specialized education experience for students ages 3-21 with mild to severe disabilities, as well as students with behavioral and medical needs.

 • Provides a 1:3 student-staff ratio, with 6-10 students per classroom.